 Compensatory damages include damages such as medical bills, property damage, lost wages, and pain and suffering.
 Punitive damages are considered punishment based on the reprehensibility of the defendant’s conduct and ability to pay.
 If the defendant’s conduct is found to be especially harmful, the victim may be awarded compensation in addition to actual damages.

 North Carolina Assault and Battery Lawyer

 If you are an assault victim in the Asheville, NC or the surrounding area, our experienced personal injury lawyers can help.
 We specialize in personal injury law and can provide aggressive legal help to get you the compensation, and justice, you deserve.
-Contact us today for a free initial consultation to discuss your case and possible plans of action.
+Call us today at 828-505-4300 to schedule a free initial consultation to discuss your case and possible plans of action.